chavarera/PythonScript/Basic/FirstProgram.md

 ```python
   >5+6-7
 ```
-and press enter to execute you will get final result in next line
+and press enter :leftwards_arrow_with_hook: to execute you will get final result in next line
 ```python
   >4
 ```

-### How to write program in idle and run in python?
+### How to write program in idle and run :runner: in python :snake:?
 - After opening of idle terminal just press **Ctrl+n** to open a notepad like python text editor.
-- And write required code inside editor.
+- And write required code inside editor :page_with_curl:.
-- Now save that file as your required name with extension.py
+- Now save that file as your required name with **extension.py**

 Example:
 ```
   filename.py
 ```

-### How To Run Python file.
+### How To Run Python :snake: file.
-There are 2 way to run python file
+There are :two: way to run python file
-1. Normal
+:one: .
+Normal :shipit:
   - Open Python file in python IDLE.
   - Now just press **f5** or go to run menu option and select **run** to execute the python file.
   - Now result will displayed on your python Shell.

-2. Using Terminal
+:two: .
+Using Terminal :computer:
 - Open command prompt or terminal in your shell.
 - Go to directory copy path and in command prompt and change command prompt derectory using following command.
 ```python
   >cd "directory path"
 ```
-- after changing directory just type
+- after changing directory :open_file_folder: just type
 ```python
   dir>python filename.py
 ```
-- Now your required result will be displayed on command prompt
+- Now your required result will be displayed on command prompt :computer:

-### Error And Solution
+### Error :heavy_exclamation_mark: And Solution :information_source:

 - if **"python command is not recognized"** occured
   Solution: